 Examples: TomTom and Garmin Nuvi

 Connecting to a PC: To transfer data to your GPS from your PC you need to connect it.
 The basic models (Garmin eTrex H and Geko) have a serial connection which needs a special cable - not usually supplied with the GPS.
 The other Garmin and Magellan units all use a simple USB connection.
 You can copy cache information from your browser to the GPS.
 If you are a premium member with a Garmin or Magellan paperless GPS then you can transfer the data directly to the GPS in one simple operation - up to 1000 caches at a time using a Pocket Query.

 Serial cable used on the eTrex and eTrex H and Gecko

 USB connection used on most other GPS receivers

-Smart phone GPS receivers are usually quite sensitive and suitable for geocaching.
+Smart phone GPS receivers are now quite sensitive and suitable for geocaching.
 Adding waypoints and navigating to them may be less easy than with a dedicated handheld GPS.
 Don't forget your 'smart' phone is also your MP3 and video player, web browser, email application and much more.
 The compass and GPS are just additional applications.
 A handheld GPS on the other hand is designed for really only one job, navigating.